ReactiveX/rxjs/doc/observable.md

 subscription.unsubscribe();
 ```

-<span class="informal">When you subscribe, get back a Subscription, which represents the ongoing execution.
+<span class="informal">When you subscribe, you get back a Subscription, which represents the ongoing execution.
 Just call `unsubscribe()` to cancel the execution.</span>

 Each Observable must define how to dispose resources of that execution when we create the Observable using `create()`.
 You can do that by returning a custom `unsubscribe` function from within `function subscribe()`.